sam20908/vscode-fastolympiccoding/README.md

 - `<name>.[ext]`: the solution to bruteforce against
 - `<name>__Good.[ext]`: the solution that outputs the correct answer
 - `<name>__Generator.[ext]`: to generate inputs for the other 2 files
+  - **The extension provides a 64-bit integer seed input for random number generators!**

 *Gif is recorded at 15FPS but the tester runs as low as 5ms between testcases!*